|

 /System/Library/CoreServices/RemoteManagement/ARDAgent.app/Contents/Resources/kickstart

--configure -users teacher,student -access -on
+-configure -users teacher,student

--privs -ControlObserve -ObserveOnly
+-access -on -privs -ControlObserve

--TextMessages
+-ObserveOnly -TextMessages

-- Unlike other kickstart options, you can’t combine
+- Unlike other kickstart options, you can’t

-the allowAccessFor options with other kickstart
+combine the allowAccessFor options with

-options.
-You must use it as in the last two samples
+other kickstart options.
+You must use it as

-once to finish a computer’s setup.
+finish a computer’s setup.
 Remove access

-privileges for specified users ("student" in this
+privileges for specified users ("student" in

-example):
+this example):

 - sudo